Cosmian/mse-home-cli/documentation/docs/getting_started.md

     This is the way to protect secrets from the SGX operator.

-First, the SGX operator collects the result (which is encrypted):
+First, the SGX operator collects the encrypted result:

 ```console
 $ curl --insecure --cacert /tmp/ratls.pem https://localhost:7788/result/sealed_secrets > result.enc